mnielsen/finding_scenius/finding_scenius.md

 > genius.
 Your like-minded peers, and the entire environment inspire
 > you.

-As an example, conside the town of Florence in the 15th century.
+Consider 15th century Florence.
 At the time it had perhaps 100,000 inhabitants.
 That's a tiny number, but included Michaelangelo, Botticelli, Masaccio, Fra Angelico, Donatello, and a host of lesser but still great painters.

 How remarkable a clustering of painters was this?

-Numerical attempts to value creative work are always arguable, and I don't want to get caught up in arguing over details.
-However, let us conservatively grant that several of these painters would be listed among the 100 greatest painters of all time.
-For example, four of them appear on
+Numerical attempts to value creative work are always arguable, and I don't want argue over details.
+However, I think we can conservatively grant that several of these painters would be listed among the 100 greatest painters of all time.
+For example, four of them appear on [this list](http://www.theartwolf.com/articles/most-important-painters.htm).
-[this list](http://www.theartwolf.com/articles/most-important-painters.htm).
-A modern country of, say, 100 million inhabitants, might, if it were lucky, produce more than four painters of such quality in a century.
+A modern country of, say, 100 million inhabitants, might, if it were lucky, produce four painters of such quality in a century.
 But it is almost inconceivable that it would produce (say) 40 such painters.

-In other words, if you were an artist who aspired to be considered a great painter, you upped your chances by a factor of perhaps a thousand by the good fortune of being born in Florence in the 15th century, rather than (say) in North America in the 20th century.
+In other words, an artist who aspired to be a great painter could up their chances by a factor of perhaps a thousand (and certainly more than a hundred-fold) by the good fortune of being born in Florence in the 15th century, rather than (say) in North America in the 20th century.

-We often think in terms of people such as Michaelangelo, Botticelli _et al_ being born with extraordinary, one in a million (or more) levels of talent.
+We often think of people such as Michaelangelo, Botticelli _et al_ being born with extraordinary, one in a million (or more) levels of talent.
 But the lesson of Florence is that this is wrong.
 These people were more like one in 10,000 types of talent.
-Indeed, they were probably far less: after all, painting was closed as a career to the great majority of Florentines, most of whom were of the wrong gender, or too poor, or faced some other near-insurmountable barrier.
+Indeed, even that is much too high, since painting was closed as a career to most Florentines, most of whom were of the wrong gender, or too poor, or faced some other near-insurmountable barrier.

 What truly set Michaelangelo _et al_ apart wasn't talent.
 It was their great good fortune in being in the right place at the right